-Limited to 50 students per Experience session.
-Larger groups can be accommodated by booking more than one time slot.
+Limited to 25 students per Experience session.
+It may be possible to accomodate larger groups by booking more than one time slo (schedule dependent).

 Give your students the opportunity to expand their understanding of Earth and space science through a hands-on Discovery Experience workshop.
 Topics covered in Discovery Experiences are: